ewhicher/boomer/content/collections/pages/talk.md

         text: 'How to use it: '
       -
         type: text
-        text: 'The tips included in the Cheat Sheet are designed to work in partnership with the Engagement Framework in order to influence behaviour change and the Personas of Boomer Women.
-While each tip applies across the Boomer Women audience, we encourage you to consider how these might be best adapted to suit specific personas within your communications tactics and targeting.'
+        text: 'The tips included in the Guidelines are designed to work in partnership with the Engagement Framework in order to influence behaviour change and the Personas of Boomer Women.
+While each tip applies across the Boomer Women audience, we encourage you to consider how these might be best adapted to suit specific personas within your communications tactics and targeting, and have provided templates at the end of the toolkit for you to take away and consider.'
   -
     type: paragraph
     content: